Ahmad-Magrabi/Ahmad-Zakaria-Ali/README.md

 Note :
     1- The code build upon that the Arduino will be pulged in COM3 (USB).
     2- Don't open multiple IDE for the same code as the PORT COM3 will be busy.
+    3- The Pin 13 in Arduino is where you should connect your Led in the arduino.